 5. Kids Hardside Carry on Luggage Sets with Wheels

 There are so many really nice luggage sets for little kids.
-Here we selected the ones that offer the best cuteness/quality ratio.
+The iPlay iLearn luggage sets offer a nice cuteness/quality ratio.
 They come in a range of different fun designs.

-The kids luggage sets featured here are constructed from tough, durable polycarbonate material, offering great protection for delicate items and that all-important weather-proofing!
+These kids luggage sets are constructed from tough, durable polycarbonate material, offering great protection for delicate items and that all-important weather-proofing!

 Despite being tough, these bags are lightweight and easy for kids to manage, with multi-directional wheels that make it easy to roll them along.
 The telescopic handle is comfortable for little hands, with smooth and sturdy grippers.